 If you haven’t done so already, we recommend reviewing Plan Your Data Governance Strategy to familiarize yourself with the three general approaches to data governance.
 Thinking through your data governance strategy will guide you when deciding on roles and permissions for your team.

-To invite new teammates, navigate to Account > Manage > Teammates and click the Add Teammate button at the top.
-Provide your new teammate’s email address, choose an initial Environment, assign them a role, then click Send Invite.
+To invite new teammates to Heap, navigate to Account > Manage > Teammates and click the Add Teammates button at the top.

-Unless your role has the Change User Permissions permission, you cannot invite someone to a role that has permissions that you do not have.
+Unless your role has the Change User Permissions setting enabled, you cannot invite someone to a role that has permissions that you do not have.

 Not sure what role your new team member should have?
 Read on for an overview of the default roles and permissions in Heap and steps to create custom roles to suit your organizational structure.